menu

 Overview

 Franklin is a tiny town located in the state of West Virginia.
 With a population of 470 people and just one neighborhood, Franklin is the 198th largest community in West Virginia.
-Franklin has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Franklin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Franklin real estate is some of the most expensive in West Virginia, although Franklin house values don't compare to the most expensive real estate in the U.S.